heig-vd-dai-course/heig-vd-dai-course/06.01-define-an-application-protocol/03-solution/01-guess-the-number-game/README.md

 #### Response

 - `ERROR <code>`: an error occurred while sending the message.
 The error code is an integer between -1 and -1 inclusive.
-The error code is as follow:
+The error code is as follows:
   - -1: invalid message

 ## Section 4 - Examples